Treow - Modern Waldorf inspired education: Preparing children for life.

 The teachers use chalk drawings on the board in the classroom to tell stories and teach content.
-This one shows a story that is still in progress.
+This one shows the nativity of Jesus in Bethlehem.

 A Treow 2021 chalkboard drawing depicting the St Johns festival.

 In September, the children perform the St George and the Dragon Play.
 This photo shows the dragon waiting in the wings.

 In September, the children perform the St George and the Dragon Play.
 This photo shows the dragon being subdued by St George.